 Trading can be fun and rewarding, enjoy it, learn it, take your time and hopefully the financial rewards will be very beneficial for you.

-I mentioned three forms of trading at the beginning of this page; Stock, Binary & CFD.
-Each one has its benefits and pitfalls, and below, I explain the basic aspects of each type of trading, so that you can get a clearer understanding (if you don’t already have it) of what each one is and how they work.
-(Note – If you are living in the USA, CFD trading is not available to you)
+We mentioned three forms of trading at the beginning of this page; Binary CFD and Forex.
+Each one has its benefits and pitfalls, and below, we provide a basic introduction to each type of trading, with a link to a more detailed guide, so that you can get a clearer understanding (if you don’t already have it) of what each one is and how they work.
+(Note – If you are living in certain countries such as the USA, CFD trading is not available to you.
+If you live in the EU, binary option trading is not available to you unless you are a professional trader)

 If you know what binary options are then you have no need to read this bit, and you may want to go to one of the relevant reviews of option trading companies we have carried out – navigation to the side.
 If you have never traded in options before or no nothing about it, then read on!